ThePrairieBanana/pTGC-UFO-Agent-Kit/context/ptgc.md

 can generate its own independent gains on top.
 For example, if PLS 10x's and pTGC independently 10x's against PLS, the result is 100x for pTGC.

-pTGC has historically 10x'd against PLS many times since launch.
+pTGC has historically more than 10x'd against PLS.
 Currently up 601X since Nov 2023.

 One community member estimated using raw math that approximately $180M in combined buy pressure across PLS and pTGC could theoretically send